egvelho/text-network-pt-br-ugc/README.md

 fs.writeFileSync("example.dot", outputDotFile);
 ```

-This code snippets takes the excerpt from the Dom Casmurro book and writes the LCN to the `graph.dot` file.
+This code snippets takes the excerpt from the Chico Buarque's song and writes the LCN to the `example.dot` file.
 If rendered in Graphviz, it should generate the following graphical network (text size is accordingly to token frequency):

 ![Word network example](https://gitlab.com/egvelho/text-network-pt-br-ugc/-/raw/main/example.png "Word network example")

 # Future work

 Currently, this algorithm does not determines the rendering position of the network.
 Using a force-directed algorithm could improve the readability of the graph.
+The `inputText` should not expect a string, an string array makes more sense for a text dataset.
+An relevance algorithm can be much better than word frequency to determine font size.
 Also, there are room for many performance optimizations.